MichaelMacha/godot-docs/classes/class_quaternion.rst

 :ref:`Quaternion<class_Quaternion>` **Quaternion** **(** :ref:`Vector3<class_Vector3>` axis, :ref:`float<class_float>` angle **)**

 Constructs a quaternion that will rotate around the given axis by the specified angle.
 The axis must be a normalized vector.
+The angle is in units of radians.

 .. rst-class:: classref-item-separator